mojdehkeykhanzadeh/WeJustMet/ProjectJournal/WeeklyScrumReport/Week2.md

 ---
 ### What tasks did I work on / complete?

+I completed my part of Android application screens (Register User, Make an Order).
+I worked on the screen flow of our Android application and appearance.
+I debugged our APIs if there are some issues or bugs.
+One I fixed was that when we added price, there were some junk values.
+I fixed it by changing formats.
+I also tested the APIs deployed on AWS ECS with Android Application UI.

 ### What am I planning to work on next?

+I will be working on mostly documentation regarding our project before the class of this week.

 ### What tasks are blocked waiting on another team member?

+N/A

 ### XP Core Values that kept throughout the project:

+Communication - Since it is a teamwork and I am integrating components with other team members, communicating among the team regarding issues and setups were significantly important.
+We had remote meetings frequently when we faced any issues.
+For example, I met Mojdeh more frequently than other team members because she and I worked on the Android application.
+We could solve any issues and keep syncing the structures on eachone's part.
+I could also find some issues about adding junk values in Order API named "Coffee" in the source code and fixed by communicating with Tommy.